 - 8 a.m. to 7 p.m.
 Monday through Friday

 The test results notification process differs based on your results.

 - Positive results: A staff member will call with results, usually within 24-48 hours.

 - Negative results: Documentation of your negative result will be available only through the HEALTHConnect portal, typically within 72 hours of your test.
 If you don't have a HealthConnect account, you can sign up here.
 (Learn more about HEALTHConnect).

 The charge for a COVID-19 lab test is $150.
 If you have insurance, that company will be billed.
 At this time, there is no co-pay or co-insurance.
 If you do not have insurance, there is no charge.

-Where is the drive-thru testing site?
+Where are the drive-thru testing sites?

-The testing site is in the MU softball stadium parking lot.
+The original testing site is in the MU softball stadium parking lot.
 Enter via Mick Deaver Memorial Drive, off Stadium Boulevard.

 The newest testing site is on the north side of Mizzou North building at 115 Business Loop 70 W in Columbia.
 Enter off Garth Avenue.
 Note: The capacity of this site is less than the Softball Stadium site.
 Check the website for wait times.